Naomi Schaefer Riley

 Riley was a blogger for the Chronicle of Higher Education until she was fired in 2012 after writing a blog arguing for the elimination of Black Studies at university departments, which resulted in a social media backlash, kicked off by an essay by Tressie McMillan Cottom and a petition demanding her firing, which contained roughly 6,500 names.

+A Fellow of the American Enterprise Institute, she has made several appearances on C-Span.